Aimée Sands: Gangle and Boot

 I keep working on it even though someone might get hurt.

 Lloyd Schwartz teaches in the MFA program at UMass Boston.
 His music reviews in The Boston Phoenix were awarded the 1994 Pulitzer Prize for Criticism, and he’s a regular contributor to NPR’s Fresh Air.
 His poems have appeared in The Pushcart Prize and Best American Poetry anthologies.
 He’s also the editor of the Library of America’s Elizabeth Bishop: Poems, Prose, and Letters and Elizabeth Bishop’s Prose (FSG).
-His most recent collection of poems is Cairo Traffic (U of Chicago Press).
+His most recent collection of poems is Little Kisses (U of Chicago Press).

 Rene Schwiesow: Shades